Email etiquette 101: Using Bcc vs. Cc

 - You want to protect the privacy of recipients who don’t know each other, use “Bcc.”

-- If you want to share an email with someone secretly, use “Bcc”, but exercise ethical discretion when doing so.
+- If you want to share information with someone discreetly, use “Bcc”, but exercise ethical discretion when doing so.

 Now that you understand the differences between these fields, you can assemble emails with intention, courtesy, and proper etiquette.
 You’ll ensure your emails appear professional and respect recipients’ boundaries and privacy.
 You’ll also avoid any awkward email blunders that could hurt others or harm your reputation.